Bira/octopus-carnival/_drafts/dnd-cartoon-pcs-intro.md

 The show had 27 official episodes divided into three seasons.
 Writer Michael Reaves scripted a finale for it, titled "Requiem", that explained a lot of things and finally gave the kids a clean shot at going home.
-The actual resolution was left in the air to leave room for a possible fourth season with a reworked formula.
+Whether they did or not was left in the air to leave room for a possible fourth season with a reworked formula.
 Unfortunately, the show was canceled before the script could be turned into an episode.